ueler/ng-google-places-autocomplete/README.md

 4\.
 Import module and configure API Key:

 You need a Google Maps API Key in order to run places search queries.
-Please follow this guide on how to get one: [Get API Key](https://developers.google.com/places/web-service/get-api-key).
+Please follow this guide on how to get one: [Get API Key](https://developers.google.com/places/web-service/get-api-key) (you need to select the APIs _Places API_ and _Maps JavaScript API_ for the key).
 Provide the API key as config to your module:
 ```
 import {